 Ericsson:

+It is clarified (in the specification) that the mapping is for information purpose only and presents the information from the test cases description in a more compact and structured way.

 Given the informative purpose of the mapping and its potential length, including such mapping in a new Annex D (informative) of TS 38.133 may be preferred.

 The mapping can be in a table format and contain, e.g., <requirement clause ID><test case clause IDs> columns.
 If needed, the column <test case clause IDs> can be further broken into sub-columns, e.g., for SA, EN-DC, and NE-DC.

-The mapping can be focus on core requirements and corresponding test cases, but potentially may also be extended to performance requirements and corresponding test cases.
+The mapping can focus on core requirements and corresponding test cases, but potentially may also be extended to performance requirements and corresponding test cases.

 Upon each test case introduction, the mapping can be updated with the corresponding reference